barrystyle/marscore-lib/README.md

 ## Principles

-Litecoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Litecoin network allows for highly resilient litecoin infrastructure, and the developer community needs reliable, open-source tools to implement litecoin apps and services.
+Marscoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Litecoin network allows for highly resilient marscoin infrastructure, and the developer community needs reliable, open-source tools to implement marscoin apps and services.

 ## Get Started